If you own a pontoon boat, then you know that it comes with many perks. However, you also know the struggles of maintaining the pontoon boat.

 The general placement of the sea legs positions them near both ends of the boat.
 As such, the longer your boat is, the more sea legs you may need.

-However, you should go along with your dealer or installer’s advice on that one.
+However, it would help if you went along with your dealer or installer’s advice on that one.

 The Construction of Pontoon Sea Legs